Crashedmind/PlantUMLHitchhikersGuide/_sources/about/AboutPlantUML.rst.txt

 These building block icons can be used with

-#. architecture diagrams to give an overview of the building blocks and how  they are connnected
+#. architecture diagrams to give an overview of the building blocks and how they are connected
 #. :ref:`c4-label` to give static views at different levels
 #. sequence diagrams to give dynamic views at different levels